fanxiaochen/Point-Set-Registration/README.md

-a C++ implementation of Point Set Registration Ceherent Point Drift
+a C++ implementation of Point Set Registration Coherent Point Drift